A rich flourless chocolate cake recipe. It makes a decadent chocolate cake with a cracked meringue top and a moist chocolate center.

 This gluten-free chocolate cake recipe is a chocolate lover's dream.
 It is rich and decadent and looks fabulous with its meringue cracked top.
 The added bonus is that it is so simple to make.

-The batter is reminiscent of a chocolate mousse, predominantly made up of eggs, chocolate and butter.
-A touch of cinnamon added to the batter complements the rich chocolate notes.
-Whip egg whites until stiff and fol into the melted chocolate and butter.
-Fold it all gently to keep the air intact that was whipped into the whites and ensures the batter stays light.
+The batter is reminiscent of a chocolate mousse, predominantly made up of eggs, chocolate, and butter.
+Whip egg whites until stiff and fold into the melted chocolate and butter.
+Fold it all gently to keep the air intact that was whipped into the whites and ensure the batter stays light.

 Bake the cake and it rises tall and proud, but after baking, it will deflate.
 This leaves a pretty crackled chocolate top, similar to the cracked top of a brownie only crispier.
 The top of the cake is crisp but the inside is moist as anything.

-Egg whites need to be beaten to form stiff peaks for this recipe so you will need an electric whisk such as hand-held electric beaters or use a benchtop mixer with a whisk attachment.
+Egg whites need to be beaten to form stiff peaks for this recipe so you will need an electric whisk such as a hand-held electric beater or use a benchtop mixer with a whisk attachment.

 The cake is baked in a 9" round springform cake tin.

-The ingredients amounts are listed in the recipe card below but here is a run-through of them with a few extra details.
+The ingredients amounts are listed in the recipe card below but here is a run-through with a few extra details.

-- Chocolate - A good quality dark chocolate with 50% cocoa makes a rich cake that is not too bitter.
+- Chocolate - Good dark chocolate with 50% -60% cocoa makes a rich cake that is not too bitter.